When Should You See a Dermatologist?

 Medical Advice Disclaimer: This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or qualified healthcare provider.
 Never disregard medical advice or delay care because of something you have read in this content.

-Seeing a dermatologist is considered a cosmetic luxury by many.
-But dermatologists are experts at far more than anti-aging and smooth skin.
-According to Dr. Goldstein, a dermatologist and the founder of Modern Ritual, the most common reason for a visit in her practice is skin examinations for patients that carry a high risk of skin cancer.
+According to Dr. Goldstein, a dermatologist and the founder of Modern Ritual, the most common reason for a visit in her practice is to conduct a skin examination for patients that carry a high risk of skin cancer.

 Here are a few reasons for a dermatology visit: